SQL Server Data Warehouse: Easy and Practical Guide

 The fact table above includes 3 additive measures: premium, other_charges, and total_amount_paid.
 Meantime, total_charges is a computed measure based on premium + other_charges.

-Please pay also attention to the foreign keys client_id, building_city_id, product_id, and statement_date.
+Please also pay attention to the foreign keys client_id, building_city_id, product_id, and statement_date.
 They will reference dimension tables later.

 CREATE THE DIMENSIONS

 Next, create the dimension tables.
 We have product, client, city, and date dimensions.
 Each serves a purpose in reporting.
-The below table shows all the dimensions in our data warehouse example.
+The table below shows all the dimensions in our data warehouse example.

 CREATE THE DIMENSIONS in SQL server

-Let us describe each dimension in more detail.
+See each dimension in more detail:

 • dimFireInsuranceProducts includes all fire insurance products.
 This dimension will categorize product-related figures like total premium sales by product.